Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 Pointer-based linked lists are a foundation of programming.

-But pointers are independent from the data they reference,<br/>so the data can be modified while maintaining the list.
+But pointers are independent from the data they reference,<br />so the data can be modified while maintaining the list.

 That is, pointer-based linked lists are not tamper evident.